connxio/docs/docs/Adapters/Inbound Adapters/rest.md

-# Rest Inbound Adapter
+# REST

-ConnXio (CX) lets customers provide data to the CX pipeline by providing it through a Rest endpoint.
+Connxio (CX) lets customers provide data to the CX pipeline by providing it through a Rest endpoint.
 This page details how to set up a Rest fetch integration and the limits of using Api's in this way.

 ## Limitations